MARSHAL: Incentivizing Multi-Agent Reasoning via Self-Play with Strategic LLMs: Method

 \subsection{Advantage estimation for multi-turn, multi-agent learning}

-While Group-Relative Policy Optimization (GRPO) has demonstrated remarkable efficiency and stability in single-turn settings, its direct application to the multi-turn, multi-agent structure of self-play introduces significant challenges of long-horizon credit assignment and agent- specific advantage estimation.
-To address these issues, we introduce two novel modifications to the GRPO framework, targeting the unique demands of multi-turn and multi-agent learning, respectively.
+While GRPO has demonstrated remarkable efficiency and stability in single-turn settings, such direct application to the multi-turn, multi-agent structure of self-play introduces significant challenges of long-horizon credit assignment and agent-specific advantage estimation.
+To address these issues, we introduce two novel modifications to GRPO.

 \paragraph{Turn-level advantage estimator.} To enable fine-grained credit assignment across a long trajectory, we incorporate the sequence of turn-level rewards $\mathbf{r} = \{ (r_k^i)_{k=1}^K \}_{i=1}^G$.
-This setup is analogous to the "Process Supervision" setting in the original GRPO paper \citep{shao2024deepseekmath}.
-In that context, the proposed advantage estimation involves first normalizing all rewards across the entire batch, $\tilde{r}_k^i = (r_k^i - \text{mean}(\mathbf{r})) / \text{std}(\mathbf{r})$, and then computing the cumulative sum of these normalized values, $A_k^i = \sum_{\hat{k}=k}^K \tilde{r}_{\hat{k}}^i$.
-While this procedure normalizes the immediate rewards, a critical flaw remains: the resulting advantages $A_k^i$ are not, in general, zero-mean, which can reintroduce instability into the policy update.
+This setup is analogous to the "Process Supervision" setting in the original GRPO paper~\citep{shao2024deepseekmath}.
+In that setting, the proposed advantage estimation involves first normalizing all rewards across the entire batch, $\tilde{r}_k^i = (r_k^i - \text{mean}(\mathbf{r})) / \text{std}(\mathbf{r})$, and then computing the cumulative sum of these normalized values, $A_k^i = \sum_{\hat{k}=k}^K \tilde{r}_{\hat{k}}^i$.
+However, since the distributions of intermediate rewards can vary significantly, treating the entire set of rewards as a single distribution for global normalization is likely inappropriate and potentially problematic.

-To rectify this, we propose a crucial inversion of these two steps: we first sum, then normalize.
+To address this problem, we propose a crucial inversion of these two steps: we \textbf{first sum, then normalize} (Fig.\ref{fig:thumbnail} right).
 Specifically, we begin by calculating the standard Monte Carlo return (or cumulative reward) from each turn $k$ onwards: $R_k^i = \sum_{\hat{k}=k}^K r_{\hat{k}}^i$.
 We then compute the advantage by normalizing these returns to their mean: $A_{k,t}^i = R_k^i - \text{mean}(\textbf{R})$, where $\mathbf{R}$ is the collection of all cumulative rewards in the group.
-This formulation is equivalent to Generalized Advantage Estimation (GAE) \citep{schulman2015high} with $\gamma=1$ and $\lambda=1$, where the state-value function $V(s_k)$ is approximated by a simple, yet effective, baseline---the empirical mean of the batch returns $\mathbb{E}[\mathbf{R}]$.
+This formulation is equivalent to Generalized Advantage Estimation (GAE)~\citep{schulman2015high} with $\gamma=1$ and $\lambda=1$, where the value function $V(s_k)$ is approximated by a simple yet effective baseline: the empirical mean of the batch returns $\mathbb{E}[\mathbf{R}]$.
 By ensuring the final advantages are properly centered, this method provides a much more stable learning signal for multi-turn decision-making.